 We brought our own bikes, but you can rent through The Cyclery!

 Maybe one of the most beautiful views of the whole trip came from taking the Pierce Stocking Scenic Drive through the National Park.
 You’ll need to pay for a pass to do this [I think it was around $20, but then is good for several days].
 There are several stopping points along the way, but the dune overlook [a few stops into the drive] is gooooorgeous!
+This would also be the PERFECT spot for sunset!

 We visited two beaches and they were drastically different and we liked each for it’s own reasons.